bTayFla/PtTracker/README.md

 <a href="https://ibb.co/iYGJR6"><img src="https://preview.ibb.co/d1UuzR/Screenshot_2018_02_03_12_19_08.jpg" alt="Screenshot_2018_02_03_12_19_08" border="0"></a>

 <h1>Is it safe?</h1>
 PtTracker is simply an html file and works by reading the ProfitTrailerData.json file created by ProfitTrailer.
 This file only contains bot trading data.
-The html source code is readable in any text editor and does not access or use any api keys or other sensitive information.
+The PtTracker.html source code is readable in any text editor and does not access or use any api keys or other sensitive information.

 <h1>Installing PtTracker</h1>
 1. Save files in your ProfitTrailer Folder.
 (Same folder as application.properties)<br>